 Honolulu Rail Transit

-A light rail system known as Honolulu Authority for Rail Transit (HART) is currently under construction.
+A light rail system known as the Honolulu Authority for Rail Transit (HART) is currently under construction.
 The system will eventually provide public transportation between West Honolulu and Ala Moana.
-The $12.4 billion project is expected to open its first section later this year.
-Eventually, there will be stations at Pearl Harbor, Honolulu Airport and downtown Honolulu.
+The $12.4 billion project will open its first section later this year.
+Eventually, there will be stations at Pearl Harbor, Honolulu Airport, and downtown Honolulu.

 Honolulu/Waikiki Transportation Options